Are you ready to roll up your sleeves and get to work my friends? Today, we kick off the Organize & Refine your Home Challenge!

 Create a decluttering kit by gathering 5-6 containers that you’ll use consistently for sorting items.
 My preference is to use laundry baskets, but you can use regular cardboard boxes, bankers boxes, or plastic storage tubs.

 Your decluttering kit should also include a set of signs for each of the main sorting categories (Keep, Relocate, Donate, Sell, Trash, Shred, & Recycle).
-I’ve created a set of signs that you can download and use during your decluttering sessions.
-If you have access to a laminating machine (here’s the one I use), it’s a good idea to laminate the signs so that you can easily reuse them.
+Check out my Decluttering Tool Kit, which contains a set of signs that you can download and use during your decluttering sessions (as well as several other useful resources for decluttering.
+If you have access to a laminating machine, it’s a good idea to laminate the signs so that you can easily reuse them.

 HOUSEHOLD DONATION STATION(S)